Introduction to a highly opinionated thought paper.

 We are happy to invite you to a series of webinars where we will share the insights from the whitepaper with you, and also showcase a number of quick solutions to improve the business of your dealerships.

-If you cant join us then, we will have webinars in August and September as well.
+If you cant join us then, we have a recording from one of our previous.

 Source: BOVAG, Association of automotive dealerships and workshops, the Netherlands